dudick123/ckad-study/cheats/cheat-sheet.md

 # Search the respository for nginx
 helm search repo nginx

+# Search the respository for nginx and show the versions
+helm search repo nginx --versions

 # update information of available charts locally from the chart repository
 helm repo update

 # install a chart
 helm install bitnami/nginx --generate-name

+# inspect the default values stored in the chart:
+helm show values kiamol/vweb --version 1.0.0

+# install the chart, overriding the default values:
+helm install --set servicePort=8010 --set replicaCount=1 ch10-vweb kiamol/vweb --version 1.0.0

+# check the releases you have installed:
+helm ls

+# get the deployment history for a release
+helm history ch10-vweb

+# roll the release named ch10-vweb back to the previous version
+helm rollback ch10-vweb

+# roll the release named ch10-vweb back to revision #3
+helm rollback ch10-vweb 3

 # pull the chart from the repo and untar it
 helm pull bitnami/nginx --untar